adeira/universe/src/fetch/README.md

 This package has been extracted from the original [fbjs](https://github.com/facebook/fbjs/blob/master/packages/fbjs/src/fetch/fetchWithRetries.js) library and it exposes single `fetchWithRetries`.
 This function is only a wrapper for any other well known [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-However, this fetch also solves two common problems:
+However, this fetch also solves these common problems:

+- fetch timeouts
-- fetch timeouts, and
+- retries, and
-- retries
+- request cancellations

 This makes the fetch function more suitable for real-life production usage because it doesn't hang or fail easily.
 In other words you are not going to have many open connections just because the API is slow (this could kill your server completely) and your fetch won't give up if the API didn't respond for the first time (just some glitch and one retry would fix it).